Liouville conformal field theory and the quantum zipper: Introduction

 We study the quantum zipper dynamics of \cite{shef-zipper, wedges} applied to random surfaces arising from LCFT, applying a different zipping mechanism for each parameter range of $\kappa$.
 For $\kappa \in (0,4]$, we conformally weld the left and right boundaries of the LQG surface.
-For $\kappa \in (4,8)$, we add a Poisonnian collection of looptrees of LQG disks to the boundary, then mate the forested boundaries.
+For $\kappa \in (4,8)$, we add a Poissonnian collection of looptrees of LQG disks to the boundary, then mate the forested boundaries.
 For $\kappa > 8$, we attach a pair of correlated continuum random trees to the boundary arcs of the LQG surface, then mate the continuum random trees.
-This gives an LQG surface with an interface curve, see figure below.
+This gives an LQG surface with an interface curve, see figure above.
 In all three regimes, when the process is run until a stopping time depending only on the curve, we give an explicit description of the joint law of the field and curve.
 Roughly speaking, we show the curve is described by reverse $\SLE_\kappa$ and the field is described by LCFT; see Theorems~\ref{thm-simple-zipper},~\ref{thm-simple-zipper-rho},~\ref{thm-forest-zipper} and~\ref{thm-sf-zipper} for details.
-The $\kappa = 8$ requires further arguments and is not treated in this work.
+The $\kappa = 8$ case requires further arguments and is not treated in this work.

-We then give an application of the LCFT quantum zipper.
-Belavin, Polyakov and Zamolodchikov (BPZ) proposed differential equations for conformal field theories \cite{bpz-conformal-symmetry}, which were rigorously proved for LCFT in \cite{krv-local} and used in the landmark computation of the LCFT three-point function \cite{krv-dozz}.
+We then give an application of the LCFT zipper.
+Using representation theoretic methods, Belavin, Polyakov and Zamolodchikov (BPZ) proposed that some correlation functions of conformal field theories should satisfy certain differential equations \cite{bpz-conformal-symmetry}.
+This was rigorously proved for LCFT in \cite{krv-local} and used in the landmark computation of the LCFT three-point function \cite{krv-dozz}.
 There are substantial conceptual and technical difficulties in adapting the argument of \cite{krv-local} to boundary LCFT.
-We instead prove the boundary LCFT BPZ equations via SLE martingales from the quantum zipper.
-These equations require a non-trivial coupling of cosmological constants~\eqref{eq-cosmocoupling} conjectured from special cases \cite{FZZ}.
-To the best of our knowledge, our argument gives the first conceptual explanation of~\eqref{eq-cosmocoupling}, even at the physics level of rigor.
+We instead use SLE martingales arising from the LCFT zipper to obtain the boundary LCFT BPZ equations.
+These equations require a non-trivial coupling of cosmological constants~\eqref{eq-cosmocoupling} initially conjectured from special cases \cite{FZZ} and later obtained in physics under the ansatz of uniqueness of the primary field of given conformal dimension \cite{bb-hem-lcft}; our argument gives a novel conceptual explanation.